K4M3RON/Personal-Site-Template/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: "Motivated individual seeking a career in the cyber security industry.
+    text: "## Motivated individual seeking a career in the cyber security industry.
 Skilled in supporting the analysis, assessment, and protection of digital systems.
 Possessing a technical and analytical mindset, with a strong commitment to working collaboratively as part of a dynamic team.
 Dedicated to ensuring the security and integrity of critical information.
-Eager to contribute expertise and actively participate in the advancement of cyber security practices in a thriving environment.\_\n\n\n\n\n"
+Eager to contribute expertise and actively participate in the advancement of cyber security practices in a thriving environment.\_\n\n"
     media:
       type: ImageBlock
       url: /images/Image (37).jpg